LiskHQ/lisk-docs/docs/building-on-lisk/interacting-with-the-blockchain.md

 In order to write data to the Lisk network, you need to create a `Signer`.

 :::note
-A **Signer** is a class which (usually) in some way directly or indirectly has access to a private key, which can sign messages and transactions to authorize the network to charge your account ether to perform operations.
+A **Signer** is a class that (usually) in some way directly or indirectly has access to a private key, which can sign messages and transactions to authorize the network to charge your account ether to perform operations.
 :::

 You can create a `Signer` by instantiating a new ethers.js `Wallet` object, providing it with a private key and `Provider`.